Table of Contents

 Children who receive antibiotic therapy for other indications, those with structural urinary tract abnormalities, and those who have constipation are at an increased risk of developing urinary tract infections.
 Male circumcision decreases the risk of urinary tract infections in boys significantly, especially in the first three months of life.

-- History of vesicoureteral reflux (VUR) or other underlying nephropathy
+- History of vesicoureteral reflux (VUR) or another underlying nephropathy

 - Dysfunctional voiding (e.g. neuropathic bladder)